What’s Going On With ‘Terminal,’ The Margot Robbie/Simon Pegg Joint You Probably Didn’t Know Came Out This Weekend?

 Did you know a movie starring Margot Robbie and Simon Pegg came out this weekend?
 A movie that stars Robbie and Pegg and Mike Myers, in his only live-action movie appearance of the last eight years (“playing one of the sickest sickos in recent memory”)?

 If you haven’t heard of Terminal, you’re not alone.
-I’m a professional movie critic, and I hadn’t heard of it.
 I asked Brad Brevet, editor of BoxOfficeMojo.com, a website that tracks movie releases, about it, and he hadn’t heard of it.
 It’s not even in the site’s database, as the distributor (RLJE Films) isn’t reporting box office numbers.

-Terminal, a debut feature from writer/director Vaughn Stein, a veteran assistant director and second unit director, didn’t screen for most critics, and judging by the reviews it did get, there was good reason for that.
+Terminal, a debut feature from writer/director Vaughn Stein, a veteran assistant director and second unit director, seemed to fly well under the radar, and judging by the reviews it received, there was good reason for that.
 Peter Travers of Rolling Stone gave Terminal zero stars, calling it “one of the worst movies ever made.”

 Writing for the Observer, crazy old Rex Reed said it was “frankly, unwatchable.”